 - How to use writing technologies to the best advantage

 - How to give feedback to students that balances content and correctness

 - How to manage the paper load efficiently

 - How to create rubrics that enable students to grasp what you want them to do

-Brad Peters is Professor of English and the Coordinator of the Writing Across the Curriculum program at NIU.
+Brad Peters is Associate Professor of English and the Coordinator of the Writing Across the Curriculum program at NIU.
 He designed and directed the NIU Writing Center.
-Dr. Peters presents yearly workshops on using writing to think critically and has trained faculty in universities across the country.
+He presents yearly workshops on using writing to think critically and has trained faculty in universities across the country.
 He teaches advanced writing courses where students get their work ready for conferences and into print.
-Dr. Peters’ research focuses on effective writing strategies and pedagogies.
+His research focuses on effective writing strategies and pedagogies.